What is Asian Blepharoplasty?

 Asian Blepharoplasty, also known as double eyelid surgery, is a modified version of an upper eyelid lift or upper blepharoplasty.
-Asian blepharoplasty surgery is designed to surgically create an eyelid crease that has previously been covered beneath prominent epicanthal folds that are most commonly seen in the eyelids of people with far eastern Asian heritage.
+Asian blepharoplasty surgery is designed to surgically create an eyelid crease that has previously been covered beneath prominent epicanthal folds that are most commonly seen in the eyelids of people with Far Eastern Asian heritage.

 RELATED: What is Asian Upper blepharoplasty?